s3alfisc/fwildclusterboot/README.md

 <!-- badges: end -->

-The `fwildclusterboot` package is an R port of Stata’s [boottest](https://github.com/droodman/boottest) package.
+The `fwildclusterboot` package is an R port of STATA’s [boottest](https://github.com/droodman/boottest) package.

 It implements the fast wild cluster bootstrap algorithm developed in